 An employer could be offering you a settlement agreement because they believe you might have a valid claim against them, or this could simply be a routine procedure when employees leave the business or organisation.

 How much would a settlement agreement cost me?

 As it is a statutory requirement that independent legal advice is received, employers will usually agree to a contribution to your legal costs at a fixed rate to access this advice.
 If this has not been discussed, it may be worth raising this matter with your employer.

 If you wish to negotiate the settlement agreement you have been offered by your employer to try and get a better deal, any associated legal costs will need to be paid by you.
 Your solicitor should discuss these costs with you before taking any action on your behalf.

 How can Moore Barlow assist you?

 As you are renouncing your rights to ever bring a claim against your employer, you need to be absolutely certain you are satisfied with the terms of the agreement before you sign it.
 The agreement will have to cover many areas and so will inevitably be complicated, which means it’s vital you have expert legal advice from someone who can negotiate on your behalf.

-Our specialist employment solicitors at Moore Barlow have a vast range of experience in advising on and negotiating the terms of settlement agreements.
-Rather than you merely signing off on a settlement agreement, we will examine it closely first and tell you whether the deal being proposed is good for you or you should negotiate for a better package.
+Our team of dedicated employment solicitors at Moore Barlow have a vast range of experience in advising on and negotiating the terms of a settlement agreement.
+Rather than you merely accepting the agreement that is offered to you, we will examine it closely first and tell you whether the deal being proposed is good for you or if you should negotiate a better package.

-Our expertise and experience range from simple, straightforward agreements to complex, contentious ones, meaning that we can advise you in relation to your specific set of circumstances, so you walk away with the best possible agreement.
+Our expert services in this area range from dealing with simple, straightforward settlement agreements to complicated or contentious ones, meaning we’re ideally placed to advise you in relation to your specific set of circumstances, so you leave the situation with the best possible agreement.